EndeavourOS-Community-Editions/sway/README.md

 ## To-Do (as of 24/1/21)
 - Find bugs and fix
-- Powermenu and screenshot menu, does not center well, with with width 100
+- Screenshot menu, does not center well, with with width 100
 - Check if idle settings in sway config makes sense
 - Make qt themeing guide
+- Write WIKI

 ## Tutorial for sway-wm settings: